Teradata Statistics: Estimates For Missing Values

-In different words: The Optimizer can quickly determine the number of rows being retrieved by looking up the histogram’s biases value.
+The Optimizer can rapidly ascertain the number of retrieved rows by referencing the histogram’s bias value.

 CREATE MULTISET TABLE Statistics_Estimation1